 So choose whichever day trip suits you and get away for a bit from the city.
 For further inspiration and even more day trips from Albuquerque check out our article highlighting 20 things to do in New Mexico.
-Also, I’ve picked out 4 great hikes near Albuquerque for those who wish to stay a little closer to home.
+I’ve picked out 4 great hikes near Albuquerque for those wishing to stretch their legs.

 Combining Day Trips From Albuquerque

 Again, combine several of the following day trips from Albuquerque and enjoy a variety of things to see and do.
 Visit the first 3 suggestions, Tinkertown Museum, Sandia Man Cave and Sandia Peak together, or combine a day trip to Blue Hole in Santa Rosa with a fun visit to Clines Corners.

 In addition, Jemez and Gilman Tunnels combine rather well with either a visit to White Ridge Trails or Coronado Historic Site.
 Whatever you do or wherever you go, make sure you get all you can out of your day trips from Albuquerque!

 Where: 121 Sandia Crest Rd.
 (NM Route 536), Sandia Park, NM